ladih/Layered-RNN/README.md

 # Layered-RNN

-A layered RNN that can be trained using BPTT.
+A layered RNN that can be trained using backpropagation through time.

 Specialized for text generation: takes one-hot encoded labels as input and output, and uses softmax activation.
+Can also generate text but I find it hard to train it to produce something interesting.

 Purpose: wanted to learn how recurrent neural networks and backpropagation through time work.